Dimension Reduction for Large-Scale Federated Data: Statistical Rate and Asymptotic Inference: Introduction

+In view of the gaps in the existing literature, we propose in this paper a scalable and computationally efficient FAst DIstributed (FADI) PCA method applicable to federated data that could be large in both $d$ and $n$.
+Specifically, to obtain the $K$-leading PCs of a $d\times d$ matrix $\Mb$ from the observed data distributed across $m$ sites, we apply $L$ {\it parallel} copies of $p$-dimensional fast sketching to each local split, which serves to distribute the computing burden along $d$ across $L$ {\it parallel} machines.
+The {\it parallel } fast sketching results are subsequently aggregated across the data splits to leverage the information from the complete data.
+Finally, we aggregate the PC results across parallel fast sketches to restore statistical accuracy.
+These two levels of aggregations offer distinct advantages: the first aggregation across data partitions ensures the robustness of our method regardless of the number of machines $m$, while the second aggregation across parallel sketches reduces statistical errors.

+We will show that FADI has computational complexities of smaller magnitudes than the existing methods (see Table~\ref{tab:comparison intro}), { while achieving the same asymptotic efficiency as the traditional PCA. } {Moreover, we establish FADI under a general framework that covers multiple statistical models}, including the spiked covariance model, the Gaussian mixture models (GMM), the degree-corrected mixed membership (DCMM) model, and the incomplete matrix inference model.
+For the clarity of presentation, we focus on the spiked covariance model and the GMM in the main text as illustrative applications and will discuss the other two in Supplementary Materials~A. We consider the horizontally distributed setting for the spiked covariance model, and the vertically distributed setting for GMM.
+Further elaboration on each model can be found in Section~\ref{sec: problem setting}.

-The aforementioned works were all based upon the traditional PCA approach and considered no distributed data setting, and hence will suffer from low computational efficiency when the data are high-dimensional or distributively stored across different sites.
-Our paper fills the gap in the literature and provides general inferential results on the fast sketching method with high computational efficiency adapted to high-dimensional federated data.
+\if 1 \litreview { {\bf {Related Literature}.} { (add into main content not separate subsection)} Prior research has made advancements in inferential analyses using the traditional PCA across various statistical models, including the DCMM model \citep{fan2022simple}, the matrix completion problem \citep{Chen2019matcompinf}, and high-dimensional data with heteroskedastic noise and missingness under the spiked covariance model \citep{yan2021heteroPCA}.
+However, those works were all based upon the traditional PCA approach and considered no distributed data setting, and hence will suffer from low computational efficiency when the data are high-dimensional or distributively stored across different sites.